Tamarack

 Administrative Director

-Ms. Poulos has worked in the Tamarack administrative office since 2003.
+Ms. Poulos has worked for Tamarack since 2003.
 She grew up in Milwaukee and is a parent of three Tamarack alumni.
 In her free time she enjoys sewing, reading, planning parties and time with her daughters.
 Lora received her MA in Architecture and Painting from Cranbrook Academy of Art in Bloomfield Hills, Michigan, a BS in Architectural Studies from the University Wisconsin–Milwaukee, and a Waldorf Administration and Leadership Certification through Leading with Spirit, Sound Circle Center for Arts and Anthroposophy.

 Admissions Specialist